-The Equal Credit Opportunity Act requires that individual creditors apply credit standards in a fair manner, so that all consumers are given an equal chance to obtain credit.
+The Equal Credit Opportunity Act requires that individual creditors apply credit standards in a fair manner, so that all consumers are given a fair chance to obtain credit.
 It does not require all creditors to have the same standards, nor does it guarantee approval of loan applications.
 In reviewing your credit application, lenders cannot discriminate on the basis of sex, color, marital status, race, religion, national origin, age, income from assistance programs, or if you exercise your rights under the Consumer Protection Act.
 The only acceptable criteria are your ability and intent to repay funds borrowed.

-- The Fair Credit Billing Act provides for the prompt correction of errors on open-end credit accounts (department store credit accounts, for example) and protects consumers’ credit ratings while they are settling disputes.
+The Fair Credit Billing Act provides for the prompt correction of errors on open-end credit accounts (department store credit accounts, for example) and protects consumers’ credit ratings while they are settling disputes.
 Under this law, if a consumer is disputing a charge, creditors cannot report the consumer’s account as delinquent.
 This applies to open-end credit instruments, such as credit cards, revolving charge accounts, and overdraft checking.
 Consumers who question an item are responsible for notifying the creditor in writing within 60 days of receiving the bill.
-The creditor must acknowledge the notice within 30 days and may not do anything to damage the consumer’s credit rating while the item is in dispute.
+The creditor must acknowledge the notice within 30 days and may not do anything to harm the consumer’s credit rating while the item is in dispute.